lucendio/lecture-devops-infos/content/assignments/deliverables/project-implementation.md

 ### Formal

 * language: German or English
-* every line of code and documentation is stored and tracked in an accessible Git repository
+* every line of code and documentation is stored and tracked in an accessible version control system
 * hand in (a) link(s) to the repository/repositories
 * each code base contains a `README.md` which includes an onboarding section
 * starting from scratch each step taken towards the final state of the overall infrastructure setup must be comprehensible (to ensure fair evaluation/grading)
-* every relevant (terminal) command has to be made transparent & verifiable, e.g. in documentation a/o dedicated files (e.g. pipeline code, shell script, `Makefile`, etc.)
+* every relevant (terminal) command must be made transparent & verifiable, e.g. in documentation a/o dedicated files (e.g. pipeline code, shell script, `Makefile`, etc.)